ramirezjag00/dev-documentation/README.md

 > - [git tagging](https://git-scm.com/docs/git-tag) to keep track of all codebase versions (releases, beta etc) + [changelog.md](https://keepachangelog.com/en/1.0.0/) to keep track of whatever a certain version has
 >
 > - using issues tab of git repos (with proper tagging and details) to keep track of any issues solved, existing ones, temporary/band-aid fixes, any documentation, maintainance, announcements etc.
+> - write everything in TypeScript, write unit/integration/e2e tests and pipelines -- serves as the base documentation every dev should need
+> - utilize specific chat channels with bot(s) if necessary